EstrellaSpaans/Covid_Vaccine_Management_System/Full_Report.md

 **Call the procedure**

 Example: It is assumed that record_id 1 to 55, we part of yesterdays' report.
-Today, a new report need to be generated, starting from record_id 56.
-This generated a report up to 200000 different records.
-At the moment there are only 486 records available, which means the last record on this report is 541.
+Today, a new report needs to be generated, starting from record_id 56.
+This generated a report of up to 200000 different records.
+At the moment, there are only 486 records available, which means the last record on this report is 541.

-Tomorrow's report, should start at 542.
+Tomorrow's report should start at 542.
 Right now, this one is empty, as there are no records for this one yet.

 ```sql
 -- Call the procedure with the specific record_id 56.